neo4j-partners/msk-framework-terraform/README.md

 The terraform code hosted in this repository can be easily used by creating a parent module on your local machine, in a main.tf file as shown below.
 (More information about terraform modules can be found on [this](https://developer.hashicorp.com/terraform/language/modules) page)

+The command [`ssh-keygen`](https://linux.die.net/man/1/ssh-keygen) can be used to generate a keypair.
+The private key should not be shared, and its file location should be the value for `private_key_path`.
+The contents of the public key should be given as the value for `public_key_path`

 Note the `source` parameter can be used to *either* point directly to this repository or a local copy of the terraform module.

 ~~~